progdupeupl/pdp_website/README.md

 ## Copyright

-Progdupeupl is brought to you under GNU AGPLv3 licence.
-For further informations read the COPYING file.
-This project use some code parts from [progmod](http://progmod.org) available under the MIT licence.
+Progdupeupl is brought to you under GNU Affero General Public Licence version 3+.
+For further informations please read the COPYING file.
+This project use some code parts from [progmod](http://progmod.eu/) available under the MIT licence.